 Ton was a member of the EFSA’s PPR Panel from 2009 to 2015.
 He was actively involved in discussing, reviewing and peer reviewing of PPR Opinions and EFSA Guidance.
 At the time of his death, he was still an active member of the working group mandated to review the guidance that governs EFSA’s approach to time‐dependent sorption in environmental risk assessment.
 Ton put a lot of effort into these working groups and was committed to achieving the highest possible quality.

-Ton was participating to Symposium in Pesticide Chemistry since the first editions.
-During the last edition, in 2015, he was the chair of Monitoring Session and at that time, in an interview, that can be visualised here http://archive.symposiumpesticide.org/, he was hopping in a harmonisation of monitoring procedures of groundwater and use of the data in the registration processes.
+Ton participated to the Symposium in Pesticide Chemistry since the first editions.
+During the last edition, in 2015, he was the chair of Monitoring Session and at that time, in an interview that can be viewed here http://archive.symposiumpesticide.org/, he was hopping in a harmonisation of monitoring procedures of groundwater and use of the data in the registration processes.